-Technically Europe-adjacent, this extreme dirt road with 19 amazing hairpin bends is called Turkey’s “Death Road” – for a good reason.
-It’s one of the most dangerous roads in the world and should only be driven by very experienced drivers.
+Technically Europe-adjacent, this extreme dirt road with 19 monstrous hairpin bends is called Turkey’s “Death Road” – for a good reason.
+It’s one of the world’s most dangerous roads, and only very experienced drivers should drive this road.
 Other roads on this list are rarely used for day-to-day driving.
 That is not the case with D-915, which is a major road for locals and deliveries.
-D-915 was built by Russian soldiers in 1916.
+Road D-915 was built by Russian soldiers in 1916.

 GC-602, Gran Canaria, Spain

 GC-602 is an insane gravel road winding over a mountain chain in Gran Canaria, Spain.
 You’ll see a lot of fantastic nature, including Canal de Fataga and Barranco de los Vicentillos, but forget about road barriers… Do not try this “road” without a 4×4 off-road vehicle, if at all.
 A man fell to his death from this road in 2020.

 Forcella Lavardet, Italy

 Forcella Lavardet, or SP-465, is famous among bikers for its 14 sharp hairpin bends.
 The hairpins are the only stretch of this dirt road that is asphalted.
 While SP-465 still was state-road SS-465, it was called the Craziest Highway of Italy.
 It’s now only considered a provincial road.
 Sections of the road are formally closed due to recurring landslides, but enthusiasts still manage to sneak onto SP-465 without a permit since there are no barriers for entry.
 Each year, a few unlucky drivers are lured onto this dangerous road by their GPS, which insists on suggesting this route.